-- The curriculum is scaffolded and differentiated to meet the needs of all our children.
-Differentiation may occur by grouping (e.g. small group, 1:1, ability, peer partners), content of the lesson, teaching style, lesson format, provision of alternative recording methods, outcomes expected from individual children, materials used, support level provided, provision of alternative location for completion of work. - The school always acts upon advice received from external agencies.
+The curriculum is scaffolded in order to be accessible to all children.
+This may occur by grouping (e.g. small group, 1:1, ability, peer partners), content of the lesson, teaching style, lesson format, provision of alternative recording methods, outcomes expected from individual children, materials used, support level provided, provision of alternative location for completion of work.
+The school always acts upon advice received from external agencies.